 A few troubleshooting tips:

 - If you have set a firmware password and have a problematic installation of OSX, you may get an error when you try to change the external boot settings.
 If you run into this, format the drive clean, install OSX, and then you can use the option to enable external booting.
-I’m not really sure while Apple ties the firmware password to the OS installation, but that’s how they’ve apparently designed it.
+I’m not really sure while Apple ties the firmware password to the OS installation, but my assumption is that they want to make sure that whomever is setting the firmware password is authorized to use the machine (I’m sure some college kids would think it was a great prank to “brick” their buddy’s machine if they had it for a minute or two).

 - The first time you boot from an external drive (at least on newer Macs), expect to be prompted to apply a software update to boot from the drive.
 If you do not connect to WiFi, you may get a cryptic error that says “An error occurred installing the update“, so be sure to check WiFi (you may be able to work around this by changing the security settings in the same area you allow external booting in step #1 above).